valkey-io/valkey-doc/commands/json.del.md

 Delete the JSON values at the path in a document key.
-If the path is the root path, it is equivalent to deleting\nthe key from Valkey.
+If the path is the root path, it is equivalent to deleting the key from Valkey.

 ## Syntax